survivejs/react-book/manuscript/02_getting_started.md

 </html>
 ```

 We simply just point at the bundle via *script* `src`, nothing more than that.
-It would be possible to generate this file with Webpack using [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin).
-You can give it a go if you are feeling adventurous.
-It is mostly a matter of configuration.

 Generally this is the way you work with Webpack.
 You figure out what you want to load, find a loader and hook it up.
 Sometimes you'll need to implement loaders yourself but we'll cover that later.

 ## Running the Application